And you can be on with us by calling 800-282-2882.

 These schools have the money.

-The question is do we have patronage systems that make jobs and contracts and promotions really the focus as opposed to educating the kids and ending any ending any kind of social promotion or just uh phony graduation where the kids don't have the abilities, competencies to succeed in this competitive economy.
+The question is, do we have patronage systems that make jobs and contracts and promotions really the focus as opposed to educating the kids and Ending any kind of social promotion or just phony graduation where the kids don't have the abilities, the competencies to succeed in this competitive economy.

 That's right.